 Side effects caused by chemotherapy in dogs are usually fewer than those in humans, because the doses are lower, but some side effects can still be rather bad.

 Chemotherapy drugs target cells that multiply rapidly and continually (because cancer cells multiply rapidly and continually).
 Therefore, healthy cells that multiply fast and continually are also affected by chemotherapy drugs.

 Healthy cells that multiply fast and continually include:

 - Cells that line the stomach and intestines – When they are affected by chemo drugs, side effects seen in the dog patient will be diarrhea, vomiting, and appetite loss.

-- Cells that produce new blood in bone marrow – When they are affected by chemo drugs, side effects seen in the dog patient will include pale gums, weakness, low immunity, bruising easily, nosebleeds and internal bleeding, blood in urine and feces.
+- Those that produce new blood in bone marrow – When they are affected by chemo drugs, side effects seen in the dog patient will include pale gums, weakness, low immunity, bruising easily, nosebleeds and internal bleeding, blood in urine and feces.

 - Cells that line the bladder – When they are affected by chemo drugs, side effects seen in the dog patient will be blood in urine, and straining to urinate.

-Radiation as a Dog Cancer Treatment Option
+Radiation as a Treatment Option

 Radiation is another dog cancer treatment option.